|

 much passion, tenderness, intimacy and sensitivity a person feels toward his or her partner. |

-Identification of the underlying etiology can be important in the treatment of sexual disorders.
-A complete examination by a physician should certainly
+Identification of the underlying cause can be important in the treatment of sexual disorders.
+Before you decide to seek any psychological intervention, it is important to rule out biological, chemical or health factors that may be related to a sexual problem.
+Accordingly, a complete examination by a physician should certainly

 take place before any therapeutic treatment is begun.
 Treatment will then vary depending on the unique aspects of the person, the nature of their problem, and their life circumstances.